RMLio/prov4itdata-web-app/docs/REPORT.md

     style A_AP fill:#9f9,stroke:#333,stroke-width:4px
 ```

-We need to include a new `Annotate Provenance` Actor that allows us to automatically generate provenance information for each queried datasource,  and adapt the `Federated` Actor to detect and properly process the provenance information coming from different data sources.
+We need to include a new `Annotate Provenance` Actor that allows us to automatically generate provenance information for each queried data source,  and adapt the `Federated` Actor to detect and properly process the provenance information coming from different data sources.

 #### Web App

-The Web App is the main entrypoint, allowing the user to select and execute an [RML Mapping][RML-mapping] describing which Data Provider to consume data from, and how that data will be transformed to [RDF].
+The Web App is the main entry point, allowing the user to select and execute an [RML Mapping][RML-mapping] describing which Data Provider to consume data from, and how that data will be transformed to [RDF].

 Upon selecting an RML Mapping, the user can view and download its contents through the corresponding "RML Rules"-card (see [Demonstrator](#Demonstrator)).
 Using this RML Mapping, the user can inspect *how* its data will be processed **prior to execution**, and **without requiring to inspect the source code**.